expressots/expresso-site-doc/docs/overview/error-handling.md

 # Error Handling

 When it comes to error handling in Node.js TypeScript APIs, there are several best practices and approaches you can follow.
-ExpressoTS providers a simple and easy way to handle errors.
+ExpressoTS provides a simple and easy way to handle errors.

 - We use HTTP status codes appropriately: HTTP **[status codes](./status-code.md)** are used to indicate the status of a response.
 It is important to use them appropriately in your API to indicate the success or failure of an operation.